Skip to content

 Why you need a skin check when you arrive in Australia

-Australia is famous for its sunny days, so you’re going to want to make the most of the beautiful weather, wherever in Australia you are!
+Australia is famous for its sunny days, so you’re going to want to make the most of the beautiful weather, wherever you are in Australia!
 But if you’re heading out to enjoy the sun, there are some important precautions you need to know about.

 Australia has one of the highest rates of skin cancer in the world.
 Most importantly, the majority of skin cancers are caused by exposure to the sun – specifically, to ultraviolet (UV) light.
 This is why it’s important to protect yourself from the sun if you like spending time in it.